gqgunhed/nginx-cases/wpad/README.md

 #WPAD configuration
 WPAD is a hostname used by brosers/operating systems to get information about the proxy settings for this network.

-If you set your browsers proxy settings to "determine automatically" it will send a request for "/wpad.dat" to a webserver called "wpad".
+If you set your browser's proxy settings to "determine automatically" it will send a request for "/wpad.dat" to a webserver called "wpad".
 The returned JavaScript file sets the proxy variables within the browser.

+You can set your browser's proxy autoconfiguration url manually, but we will use a setup that does not involve modifications of any client browser settings.

 ##Pre-requisites
 You need a DNS-entry resolving "wpad" to your nginx-webserver, either via a DNS-server or an entry in your /etc/hosts.